risingPhil/PokeMe64/README.md

 - Teach Pikachu Surf/Fly on Gen 1 cartridges

 # Limitations
-- Right now, this library only supports the international (English) versions of the games. (as far as I know)
+- Right now, this rom only supports the international (English) versions of the games. (as far as I know)

 # Build